devanshi-katyal/cicada-2021/README.md

 Install all the dependencies for the project using `npm install`

-Start the application using `npm start`
+Start the application using `node app.js`

 The application will be served at `localhost:3000`.